Guiding Your Student Toward Getting Involved

 Taking the first steps toward involvement is overwhelming for many students.
 They often don’t know where to start.
 Student Involvement, located in the Student Union, is a clearinghouse for many of the involvement opportunities on campus.
 Professional and student staff are available to connect students with an involvement opportunity that matches a student’s special interests or professional goals.
 These opportunities range from one-time events to lifelong professional connections.

 Short-term involvement opportunities are for those students who are not sure what they want to be involved in or if their time is limited.
-These activities are as simple as attending one of our many current campus events, joining an organization for a semester, checking out Lyrical Sanctuary, trying the Craft of the Week, attending a leadership workshop or checking off an item from the UWM Bucket List.
+These activities are as simple as attending one of our many current campus events, joining an organization for a semester, trying the Craft of the Week, attending a leadership workshop or checking off an item from the UWM Bucket List.

 Long-term involvement opportunities are for those students who are interested in making lifelong connections.
 These experiences include Greek life and professional organizations.